benjaminion/upgrading-ethereum-book/src/book.md

     target: Checkpoint
 ```

 Every honest validator makes an attestation exactly once per epoch, containing its vote for the best head block in its view at the moment that it attests.
-Within each epoch, the validator set is split into committees, so that at each slot only $1/32$ of the validators are attesting.
+Within each epoch, the validator set is split up so that only $1/32$ of the validators are attesting at each slot.
+(The `index` field in this structure relates to the attesting validators being further divided into up to 64 [committees](/part2/building_blocks/committees/) at each slot for operational reasons, but this is not relevant to the mechanics of LMD GHOST and we shall ignore it.)

 Nodes receive attestations both directly, via attestation gossip, and indirectly, contained in blocks.
 In principle, a node could receive attestations through other means &ndash; I could type an attestation in at the keyboard if I wished &ndash; but in practice votes propagate only via attestation gossip and within blocks.